syh7/DnDwiki/src/main/resources/raw/darninia/session 10 - of rudeness and runes.md

     1. Leugeus, go to cave towards Neuneun and go right
     2. Köping, on the other side of Neuneun
     3. Wennja, leave Stormhorn through exit not towards Neuneun
-    4. Keuneu, go down from Öfakkös place
+    4. Keuneu, go down from Öfakkö's place
     5. Berkenen, go to Keuneu and continue straight
     6. unnamed, attached to Wennja
     7. unnamed, attached to Köping

 - start with lake Keuneu
-- walk down rocky path from Öfakkös cave
+- walk down rocky path from Öfakkö's cave
 - there is a small plateau somewhere around the lake, it has the rune engraved on the floor
 - there is a puzzle: "he who controls fire, controls darkness"
 - on the plateau are two metal bowls with sticks and leaves in it